whitneyburton/portfolios/students/1701-back/maria-stenquist/20170302-maria-stenquist-m1.md

 * [Link](https://gist.github.com/mariastenquist/bf4349ea8a04f6dc30e7aff52617745d) to Session 5 Reflection

 ### Community Participation

-(insert description of how you've contributed to the Turing community) (ways you supported the larger Turing community) -Participated in Hamilton Posse, came up with a project idea (to work on within the posse) -Participated in Imposters Lunch
+* Participated in Hamilton Posse, came up with a project idea (to work on within the posse)
+* Participated in Imposters Lunch
--Enjoyed meeting new people in the Lunch Roulettes -Checked-in with fellow students, and provided emotional/encouragment support to others -Led a few Mythical Creatures/other drills sessions for students that requested them -Shared my lightning talk with students that were further interested in the topic, made myself available to chat further on the topic
+* Enjoyed meeting new people in the Lunch Roulettes
+* Checked-in with fellow students, and provided emotional/encouragment support to others
+* Led a few Mythical Creatures/other drill sessions for students that requested them
+* Shared my lightning talk with students that were further interested in the topic, made myself available to chat further on the topic
--revamped a fellow student's resume
+* revamped a couple students' resumes
--on-going support for a couple Turing alums/student that left the program in regards to sharing contacts for the job-hunt
+* on-going support for a couple Turing alums/students in regards to connecting contacts/companies for career opportunities

 -------------------------------------------------------------